Emily Stratton, Executive Director (405) 236-0006, Ext. 13.

-Beverly joined the foundation staff in 2012 and is responsible for helping start and strengthen youth mentoring programs, as well as providing training, resources and networking opportunities for mentoring groups in our statewide network.
+Beverly joined the foundation staff in 2012 and is responsible for helping start and strengthen youth mentoring programs, as well as providing training, resources and networking opportunities for mentoring organizations statewide.
 A graduate of the University of Oklahoma with a master’s degree in Latin and a former teacher of high school and college levels, Beverly knows the value of extra support from a mentor and/or special teacher.
 She has also worked for the Oklahoma Business and Education Coalition, a business-funded, business-led education reform organization.
 She has served as president of the Kiwanis Club of Oklahoma City and volunteered as chair for many Kiwanis-sponsored charitable events.
 She is a member of Leadership Oklahoma City Class 34.

 Brenda Wheelock, Director of Communications and Development (405) 236-0006, Ext.
 11

 Brenda, who joined the foundation staff in 2002, oversees the foundation's communications activities and its annual giving and Academic Awards Banquet direct mail fundraising campaigns.
 In addition, she serves as staff liaison for the foundation’s Early American History Education programs.
 A University of Oklahoma journalism graduate, Brenda served more than 10 years on the news and publications staff of OU Public Affairs and was editor of OU’s alumni and staff publications.
 She has been a reporter for United Press International and the Daily Oklahoman.
 Brenda has been a longtime leader of the Cleveland County CROP Walk to Stop Hunger and volunteer for Girl Scouts of Western Oklahoma.
 She serves on the advisory board for OU Women's & Gender Studies Program.
 She is the recipient of the Norman United Way Volunteer of the Year Award for Service to Youth and Education and the City of Norman Human Rights Award.

 Sara Wilson, Communications and Program Outreach Specialist (405) 236-0006, Ext.
 12